craigbarnes/showdown/README.md

 * Uses a GitHub-inspired stylesheet by default
 * Supports custom user stylesheets
 * Generates a hierarchical table of contents from the document outline
-* Automatic, near-instant refresh when the source document is changed
+* Automatic refresh when the source document is changed
 * Integrated search bar

 Screenshot